ZL-Audio/zl-audio.github.io/content/en/plugins/zlequalizer2/manual.md

 **Color Map 1**

-- The colour map of the curves of each single filter.
+- The color map of the curves of each single filter.

 **Color Map 2**

-- The colour map of the curves of Stereo/Left/Right/Mid/Side.
+- The color map of the curves of Stereo/Left/Right/Mid/Side.

 **Import Colors**

-- Import colour settings (`.xml` file)
+- Import color settings (`.xml` file)

 **Export Colors**

-- Export colour settings (`.xml` file)
+- Export color settings (`.xml` file)

 #### Control